 In his veto letter, Heineman said that the bill only represents state authorization for increased tax, which he called “an excessive burden upon Nebraskans at this time in our current economy.”

 State senators voted 30-17 to override the veto.

-Page 2 of 2 - In response to both of the overrides, Heineman released a statement that said a majority of the Nebraska Legislature decided their priorities were to provide taxpayer-funded benefits to illegal immigrants and to increase the sales tax rate.
+In response to both of the overrides, Heineman released a statement that said a majority of the Nebraska Legislature decided their priorities were to provide taxpayer-funded benefits to illegal immigrants and to increase the sales tax rate.